-Note that /var/state/ups is group writable since upsd will place the upsd.pid file here.
+Note that /var/state/ups is group writable since upsd will place the upsd.pid file here by default.

-You may have to change the groups of upsd.conf and upsd.users to make them readable.
-These files should not be owned by nutsry, since someone could compromise the daemon and change the config files.
-Instead, put nutsry in a group ("nut" in this example), then make the files owned by root.nut, with mode 0640.
+You may have to change the groups of upsd.conf and upsd.users to make them readable to the NUT upsd program.
+These files should not be owned nor writable by nutsrv, since someone could compromise the daemon and change the config files.
+Instead, put nutsrv in a group (nut in this example), then make the files owned by root.nut, with POSIX bits mode 0640.